gabrieli/waddle/docs/epics/EPIC-001-work-tracking-system.md

 ## Executive Summary

-Implement a work item tracking system using SQLite that automatically assigns work to available agents (Developer, Architect, Tester) and tracks work through multiple development stages.
-The system will use a polling mechanism to continuously assign work and leverage Claude Code hooks for state transitions.
+Implement a work item tracking system using SQLite with a centralized scheduler that automatically assigns work to available agents (Developer, Architect, Tester) and tracks work through multiple development stages.
+The system uses a centralized polling mechanism where a single scheduler queries for available agents and assignable work, then makes optimal assignments.
+Claude Code hooks handle state transitions based on agent completion results.

 ## Technical Discovery